-The Office of Cyber Security & Information Assurance (OCSIA) supports the minister for the Cabinet Office, the Rt Hon Francis Maude MP, and the National Security Council in determining priorities in relation to securing cyberspace.
+The Office of Cyber Security & Information Assurance (OCSIA) supports Cabinet Office ministers and the National Security Council in determining priorities in relation to securing cyberspace.
 The unit provides strategic direction and coordinates the cyber security programme for the government, enhancing cyber security and information assurance in the UK.

 The OCSIA is headed by Natalie Black.
 It works with other lead government departments and agencies such as the Home Office, Ministry of Defence (MOD), Government Communications Headquarters (GCHQ), the Communications-Electronics Security Department (CESG), the Centre for the Protection of National Infrastructure (CPNI), the Foreign & Commonwealth Office (FCO) and the Department for Business, Innovation & Skills (BIS).

 Aims and objectives

 The OCSIA is responsible for implementing a number of cross cutting agendas including:

 - providing a strategic direction on cyber security and information assurance for the UK including e-crime